pepmartinez/cascade-config/README.md

 ## External loaders
 There are external packages that add loaders to `cascade-config`, thus allowing to read config from other type of sources:
-* [cascade-config-mongodb](https://www.npmjs.com/package/cascade-config-mongodb) cascade-config-mongodb: reads config from mongodb databases
+* [cascade-config-mongodb](https://www.npmjs.com/package/cascade-config-mongodb) : reads config from mongodb databases
+* [cascade-config-http](https://www.npmjs.com/package/cascade-config-http) : reads config from http URLs (with JSON payloads)